prodzilla/prodzilla/README.md

-# Prodzilla
+# Prodzilla 🦖

-A synthetic monitoring tool built in Rust.
+Prodzilla is a modern synthetic monitoring tool built in Rust.
+It's focused on surfacing whether existing behaviour in production is as expected in a human-readable format, so that even customers or stakeholders can contribute to system verification.

+A SaaS option will be available in the future.
+More at [prodzilla.io](https://prodzilla.io/).

+It's currently in active development.

 ## Usage